psyinfra/onyo/README.md

     `value` can be a string or a Python regular expression.
 Onyo's string representation of types can also be used for queries, such as "[list]", "[dict]", or "[unset]" (for keys that don't exist).
-  - `--rename`: permit assigning values to pseudo-keys that would result in the file(s) being renamed.
+  - `--rename`: Permit assigning values to pseudo-keys that would result in the file(s) being renamed.
-  - `--quiet`: silence the diff-like output of key-value changes.
+  - `--quiet`: Silence the diff-like output of key-value changes.
   - `--yes`: Respond "yes" to all prompts and run non-interactively.

   Errors reading or parsing files print to STDERR, but do not halt Onyo.
 Any